inveniosoftware/invenio/docs/tutorials/managing-access.rst

 Elasticsearch mapping
 ~~~~~~~~~~~~~~~~~~~~~
 In the quickstart example, our Elastisearch mapping is likely located in
-``../records/mappings/v6/record-v.1.0.0.json``, and you would add something
+``.../records/mappings/v6/record-v.1.0.0.json``, and you would add something
-like below to your mapping:
+like below to our mapping:

 .. code-block:: json